geek-at/proxycheck_script/README.md

-# Simple proxy checkign script
+# Simple proxy checking script

 This script was used while reachsearching for [this blog entry](https://blog.haschek.at/post/fd854)